Marktm2012/Guild-Captstone/README.md

 # Guild-Captstone

 ## Project Overview
 My Capstone is a Django application for Private lesson management.
-Where private instructors can upload and manage documentation, media, track grading and due dates
+Where private instructors can upload and manage documentation, media, track grading and due dates.
+I would also like to add invoicing and maybe a payment system.

 Libraries Used:
     - Django
     - Bootstrap
-    - Vue
+    - Vue/Vuetify

 ## Functionality
 - User System
     - Teacher/Instructor